 Yes.
 The Aperi framework has passed the SNIA Conformance Testing Program (CTP) for Disk Array Management (SMI-S: 1.1.0) and Disk Array Discovery (SMI-S: 1.0.2).
-The Aperi framework also supports the management of storage fabrics and tape drives, and the project plans to add SMI-S support for them in 2007.
+The Aperi framework also supports the management of storage fabrics and is working on support for network-attached storage (NAS), and the project plans to add SMI-S support for them soon.